-MasterCard Worldwide has signed a letter of intent with Russian cell-phone carrier Mobile TeleSystems to bring PayPass contactless-payment functionality to Russian mobile phones, the card brand announced Oct.
+MasterCard Worldwide has signed a letter of intent with Russian cell-phone carrier Mobile TeleSystems to bring PayPass contactless-payment functionality to Russian mobile data only sim phones, the card brand announced Oct.
 28.

 Mobile TeleSystems, which will offer SIM cards embedded with PayPass functionality, demonstrated the technology at the Rosnanotech 2011 conference.

 It is the first such proposed agreement between MasterCard and a Russian telecommunication company, MasterCard spokesperson Elena Prorokova tells PaymentsSource.

 “It wasn’t a deal in the legal meaning of the term,” she adds.